General information

 Requests for admission

 Requests for admission are a way to formally ask the other party to admit that certain facts are true.
 If the other party admits the fact, or fails to respond in time, those facts are deemed true for purposes of trial.
 This limits the number of things you need to prove at trial.
-Requests for admission requirements are discussed in Superior Court Civil Rule CR 36.
+Requests for admission requirements are discussed in Civil Court Rule CR 36 for Superior Court.

 For additional information as well as instructions, forms, and examples: